-- · An address for each gateway that you connect to - Information about which credentials to use for authentication - · The gateway certificate fingerprint that allows you to verify the gateway identity - A valid certificate to connect to the gateway (provided by the administrator if certificate authentication is required) - 1.
-In the system tray on the Windows taskbar, right-click the Stonesoft VPN Client icon, then select an item from the menu. - No preconfigured gateways yet Select Connect to New Gateway directly at the main level. - Preconfigured gateway available Select Select Gateway > Connect to New Gateway. - Select New Gateway.
+- An address for each gateway that you connect to - Information about which credentials to use for authentication - The gateway certificate fingerprint that allows you to verify the gateway identity - A valid certificate to connect to the gateway.
+The administrator provides the certificate if certificate authentication is required.

+- 1) In the system tray on the Windows taskbar, right-click the Forcepoint VPN Client icon, then select an item from the menu. - No preconfigured gateways yet Select Connect to New Gateway directly at the main level.

+- Preconfigured gateway available Select Select Gateway > Connect to New Gateway. - 2) Select New Gateway.